afressancourt/popmap/docs/index.md

-## PoPmap: a PoP-level Internet toplogy
+## PoPmap: a PoP-level Internet topology

 ### What is PoPmap?